Neville Chamberlain: Premiership (1937–1940)

+Appointment

 Upon his appointment, Chamberlain considered calling a general election, but with three and a half years remaining in the current Parliament's term he decided to wait.
-At 68 he was the second-oldest person in the 20th century (behind Sir Henry Campbell-Bannerman) to become prime minister for the first time, and was widely seen as a caretaker who would lead the Conservative Party until the next election and then step down in favour of a younger man, with Foreign Secretary Anthony Eden a likely candidate.
-From the start of Chamberlain's premiership a number of would-be successors were rumoured to be jockeying for position.
+At 68 he was the second-oldest person in the 20th century (after Henry Campbell-Bannerman) to become prime minister for the first time, and was widely seen as a caretaker who would lead the Conservative Party until the next election and then step down in favour of a younger man, with Foreign Secretary Anthony Eden a likely candidate.
+From the start of Chamberlain's premiership a number of would-be successors were rumoured to be jockeying for the position.

 Chamberlain had disliked what he considered to be the overly sentimental attitude of both Baldwin and MacDonald on Cabinet appointments and reshuffles.
 Although he had worked closely with the President of the Board of Trade, Walter Runciman, on the tariff issue, Chamberlain dismissed him from his post, instead offering him the token position of Lord Privy Seal, which an angry Runciman declined.
 Chamberlain thought Runciman, a member of the Liberal National Party, to be lazy.
 Soon after taking office Chamberlain instructed his ministers to prepare two-year policy programmes.
 These reports were to be integrated with the intent of co-ordinating the passage of legislation through the current Parliament, the term of which was to expire in November 1940.

 At the time of his appointment, Chamberlain's personality was not well known to the public, though he had made annual budget broadcasts for six years.
 According to Chamberlain biographer Robert Self, these appeared relaxed and modern, showing an ability to speak directly to the camera.
 Chamberlain had few friends among his parliamentary colleagues; an attempt by his parliamentary private secretary, Lord Dunglass (later prime minister himself as Alec Douglas-Home), to bring him to the Commons Smoking Room to socialise with colleagues ended in embarrassing silence.
 Chamberlain compensated for these shortcomings by devising the most sophisticated press management system employed by a prime minister up to that time, with officials at Number 10, led by his chief of press George Steward, convincing members of the press that they were colleagues sharing power and insider knowledge, and should espouse the government line.